 How much protein you need per day ultimately depends on your age, sex, and activity level.
 The daily recommended intake of protein is approximately 10-35% of your total daily calories.
 This simply means that if you usually eat 2,000 calories per day, eating 400 calories worth of protein would make up 20% of your total calories.
 Remember, there are 4 calories per gram of protein, so 400 calories would be 100 grams of protein.

 How Much Is Too Much?

 There are a few potential consequences of eating too much protein.
 The exact amount that is considered “too much” depends on many factors, including a person’s age and weight, activity level, underlying medical conditions, and more.
-The most likely consequence from eating too much protein is weight gain.
+The most likely consequence of eating too much protein is weight gain.
 Many bodybuilders eat a very high amount of protein, because they are constantly tearing down and rebuilding their muscles in order to put on muscle.
 In this case, the weight gain is intentional; however, for the general population, excess protein eaten that is not used will be stored as fat.
 It is also important to carefully select protein-containing food sources for optimal health.
 Eating high-fat animal products, such as red meat and full-fat dairy, can elevate cholesterol and lead to other health conditions.
 Instead, opt for whole, lean protein-containing foods such as legumes, soybeans, or fish.
 A serious concern of eating too much protein is kidney damage.
 Dietary protein results in nitrogen by-products, which must be filtered by the kidney.
 Consuming excessive protein can be dangerous in people with pre-existing kidney disease.